vassu-v/D-LiFi-Proto/README.md

 2. ACKs / Retransmission

-Acknowledgments or retransmission mechanisms are not needed for the prototype, as the mesh structure itself provides redundancy — messages are relayed by multiple paths.
+Acknowledgments mechanisms are not needed for the prototype, as the mesh structure itself provides redundancy — messages are relayed by multiple paths but re-transmission is added.
 For larger or more critical networks, ACK-based delivery confirmation can be added later if required.

 3. Security